my1396/Econ-Study/_posts/2025-04-07-Good-Coding-Practices.md

 - One indentation can be 2 or 4 spaces.

-  - 4 spaces are used in Python
+  - 4 spaces are recommended in Python (established by Python's style guide, PEP 8)
-  - 2 spaces are used in CSS, js, that need many nested levels with long lines.
+  - 2 spaces are used in <span class="env-green">R</span>, CSS, js, that need many nested levels with long lines.

 - **Vertical alignment**